The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • Correct: In his free time, Fred likes reading, hiking, and watching birds.

-12. Add ‘s to the singular form of a noun to make it possessive; add s’ to the plural form of a noun to make it possessive.
-If a possessive noun is spelled with an s at the end, add an ‘s.
-A modern approach is to add s’ to possessive nouns ending in s.
-Both applications of this rule are acceptable.
+13. Add ’s to the singular form of a noun to make it possessive; add s’ to the plural form of a noun to make it possessive; and add ’s to the end of a compound noun.

 • The boy’s hat is green.